aisingapore/TagUI/README.md

 Tip - for Windows, use Task Scheduler instead (search schedule from Start Menu)

 ### CHROME EXTENSION
 Download from [Chrome Web Store](https://chrome.google.com/webstore/detail/tagui-web-automation/egdllmehgfgjebhlkjmcnhiocfcidnjk/) to use TagUI Chrome web browser extension for recording automation flows.
 TagUI Chrome extension is based on [Resurrectio tool](https://github.com/ebrehault/resurrectio) and records steps such as page navigation, clicking web elements and entering information.
 To start recording automation flows, click TagUI icon on your Chrome toolbar.
-Right-click for shortcuts to various TagUI steps, such as capturing webpage or element screenshot.
+Right-click for shortcuts to some TagUI steps, such as capturing webpage screenshot or to note down element identifier.

 The recording is not foolproof (for example, the underlying recording engine cannot capture frames, popup windows or tab key input).
 It is meant to simplify flow creation with some edits, instead of typing everything manually.
 [See this video](https://www.youtube.com/watch?v=bFvsc4a8hWQ) for an example of recording sequence of steps, editing for adjustments and playing back the automation.